Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

   grade for this component if the build report from GitHub Actions reveals that there are no detected mistakes in the technical writing.

-- **Overall Technical Knowledge Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of the laboratory assignment.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective Python source code comments and Git commit messages.
+- **Technical Knowledge and Skill Mastery of Either ✔  or ❌**: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all of the technical knowledge and skills developed during the completion of the laboratory assignment.
+As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the use of effective Python source code comments, correct Git commit messages, and accurate responses to the technical writing questions.

+As with all other grading components, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub Action build to pass correctly.

   Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical knowledge and skills.

-As with all other grading components, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their GitHub Action build to pass correctly.
+### Practical Assignments

+### Technical Challenges

+## Calculating Your Grade

+### Laboratory Assignments

 ### Practical Assignments